 I Contain Multitudes Review

 Whoooooah this is all so cool!
-I Contain Multitudes is an amazing book that I think anyone who has a body will find super interesting!
+I Contain Multitudes is an amazing book!
 If you’re the kind of person that loves science or thinks that germs and microbes are gross, you’ve got to read this book.

 Who would I recommend the I Contain Multitudes summary to?